Am I qualified to write this post?

 The graph below represents fluctuations in the popularity of Shutterstock and Adobe Stock on Google over the last 5 years.
-Considering that Adobe Stock was founded in 2015, it doesn’t make sense to pull data any older than this.
+Since Adobe Stock was founded in 2015, it doesn’t make sense to pull data any older than this.

 From the graph “Shutterstock vs Adobe Stock Popularity”, a clear and steady increase in Adobe Stock popularity can be observed, while the popularity of Shutterstock has been slowly declining over the past 3 years, since the middle of 2017.

-Every year around December, a sudden dip in popularity can be observed, which is due to the holiday season.
-Over 2020, both stock agencies have seen a large decrease in popularity, which can be linked with the Coronavirus global epidemic that caused cut-backs of business expenditures, and consequently lower demand for stock photos.
+Every year around December, a sudden dip in popularity can be observed due to the holiday season.
+Over 2020, both stock agencies have seen a large decrease in popularity, which can be linked with the Coronavirus global epidemic that caused cut-backs of business expenditures and consequently lower demand for stock photos.

 What does this mean for Shutterstock and Adobe Stock?
-Adobe Stock has been gaining in popularity due to its innovation in the stock photo world, such as integrating its stock library into Creative Cloud, which is an incredibly attractive feature for all designers.
+Adobe Stock has been gaining popularity due to its innovation in the stock photo world, such as integrating its stock library into Creative Cloud, an incredibly attractive feature for all designers.

-On the other hand, Shutterstock has been slowly drowning in poor reviews while sitting on the long-lost throne.
+On the other hand, Shutterstock has slowly drowned in poor reviews while sitting on the long-lost throne.

 This is my take on the data provided.
 Now, I’d love to hear your opinion in the comments below.

 Conclusion: Shutterstock vs Adobe Stock

 Shutterstock is a giant in stock photography that has slowly lost in popularity, while Adobe Stock caught up to it in just 5 years.
 While both stock photo agencies offer images for just a few cents, Adobe Stock has been innovating, and it’s paying off!
 I recommend Adobe Stock.